SAFE-Stack/docs/docs/recipes/storage/use-litedb.md

             | Error e -> return failwith e
         } }
 ```
-- A minor piece of code tidying.
+- This is a minor piece of code tidying.
 After the database initialization was moved into the `Storage` type, this was the only
 reference left to the global `storage` function.

 ### Top-level Initialization